AFA Alaska

 • Flight Attendants who opt for the Flat Rate may still ship personal effects and household goods on a space available basis on Company aircraft.

-Q18.
-If/when I transfer back to my prior Hawaiian domicile, will my moving expenses be paid like they would today in our Contract?
+Q34.
+If/when I transfer back to my prior Hawaiian domicile, am I entitled to moving expenses?

 A. If a Flight Attendant transfers before JCBA ratification then Section 5 of the Hawaiian CBA will apply.
 If a Flight Attendant transfers after JCBA ratification and actually relocates to the region of their Hawaiian domicile, then they would receive a flat rate amount of $1500 per the SEA LOA.